Kotlin Help

 Lambda expressions with receiver

 In the beginner tour, you learned how to use lambda expressions.
 Lambda expressions can also have a receiver.
-In this case, lambda expressions can access any member functions or properties of the receiver object without having to explicitly specify the receiver object each time.
+In this case, lambda expressions can access any member functions or properties of the receiver without having to explicitly specify the receiver each time.
 Without these additional references, your code is easier to read and maintain.

 The syntax for a lambda expression with receiver is different when you define the function type.
-First, write the receiver object that you want to extend.
+First, write the receiver that you want to extend.
 Next, put a . and then complete the rest of your function type definition.
 For example:

 MutableList<Int>.() -> Unit